mpnow/evernote-cloud-sdk-dotnet/Getting_Started.md

 ### Using the COM interface

 This SDK is COM-compatible, so you can use it to integrate with Evernote in COM-based environments like Microsoft Office VBA.
 Because COM doesn't support use of static methods, there are a few differences when using the SDK via its COM interface.

+**Reference the SDK** In order to use the SDK with COM, be sure to add a reference to the library first.
+For example, in a Microsoft Word or Excel Visual Basic window, from the main menu you would select **Tools** > **Add References...**, then place a checkmark next to **Evernote Cloud SDK for .NET**.

 **Instantiation** Because static methods are not allowed, it's necessary to instantiate an "ENSessionCOM" object prior to calling `SetSharedSessionConsumerKey` (or `SetSharedSessionDeveloperToken`).